 - On days when there are no notes (i.e. class was cancelled, exam, etc.) the Note Taker is expected to email firstname.lastname@example.org to inform the Note Taking Program of the missing notes.

-Login to myACCESS and follow online instructions to submit notes.
-For handwritten notes, please visit the Exam Proctoring Center (Living/Learning A131) to manually scan notes to yourself for upload.
-You may also choose to scan notes to yourself from the Universal Design Technology Lab (2nd floor, Bailey-Howe Library).
+- Login to the myACCESS Student Portal and follow online instructions to submit notes.
+For handwritten notes, please visit the Universal Design Technology Lab (UDTL) located in Bailey-Howe Library, room 200 to manually scan notes to yourself for upload.

 - In the event that a Peer Note Taker drops or withdraws from a class, for any reason, it is expected that the Note Taker inform the Note Taking Program, as soon as possible, so that a replacement Note Taker may be put in place.

 Peer Note Takers are eligible to receive 45 hours of community service credit for each course in which they are registered and selected by a student as their note taker.
 Community service credit will be awarded via certificate at the end of each semester and is contingent on thorough and timely notes submission throughout the entire semester.
-Peer Note Takers will also be eligible for other fun incentive opportunities announced via email throughout the semester.
+Following the completion of a minimum of four (4) successful semesters providing notes, Peer Note Takers will become eligible to receive a community service cord to wear with their Commencement regalia.
+Peer Note Takers are also eligible for other fun incentive opportunities announced via email throughout the semester.